The Ultimate Guide to the B2B Buyer’s Journey

-Most consumer purchases throughout the course of a year fall in the ~$100 range.
+Most B2C purchases throughout the course of a year fall in the ~$100 range.
 And these can often be made on impulse without too much thought, research, or in-depth analysis.

-The trick is to provide more education and value upfront to help all of the various decision-makers get on board.
+The trick is to provide upfront education and value that convinces all the decision-makers to get on board.
 In other words, you need a logical progression of micro-conversions to seamlessly lead people from one step to another.

 On the surface, it seems like B2B decision-making would be more logical, while B2C is more emotional.
 However, that’s not the case.

-According to this study conducted by Google, Gartner and Motista, on average, B2B customers are significantly more emotionally connected to their vendors and service providers than consumers.
+According to this study conducted by Google, Gartner and Motista, on average, B2B customers are significantly more emotionally connected to their vendors and service providers than B2C customers.

-But after that, it becomes more about who’s a better ‘fit’ than which one is providing the lowest price (an emotional decision on the part of the B2B buyer.
+But after that, it becomes more about who’s a better ‘fit’ than which one provides the lowest price.
+This represents an emotional decision on the part of the B2B buyer.

 What are the stages of the B2B buyer’s journey?

-From a high-level perspective, the buyer’s journey consists of a three-step process:
+From a high-level perspective, the B2B buyer’s journey consists of a three-step process:

-- Awareness Stage: the buyer realizes they have a problem.
+- Awareness Stage: the buyer realises they have a problem.